The64thGamer/cheeseepedia/content/wiki/cec-tv-april-2005-show.md

 - In segment 3 when the video feed is rebooted, various pieces of footage appear on the screen.
 All of them are from this show with the exception of two frames from {{< wiki-link "You're A Star" >}}, those being a shot of Dick Frank in 'Frank's Barber Shop' and stock footage from 'Vacation'.
 - The Studio C DVD contains a version of 'Nobody But Me' live which has text saying '8 Minutes to Showtime!'.
 This was a mistake and was fixed with a second version of the live which appears at the end of the disc.
 'Super Jasper' also appears twice on the disc though there doesn't seem to be any reason why.
 - This was the last show programmed by Matt Daniel before leaving the entertainment department and moving to California.
+- ‘Chuck E. Shuffle’ and ‘Go Santa Go’ appear on the Studio C DVDs but could not be played.